zetaPRIME/sb.StardustSuite/working-changelog.md

 ### StarTech
 - Removed power cost of Nanofield double jump (why should it cost FP when vanilla techs are free?)
+- Slightly reworked Augpack lighting; should behave identically to before, but may be slightly more efficient

 ### Stardust Core